This page details the Player settings specific to the Android platform. For a description of the general Player settings, see the Player settings.

 Use these settings to customize how Unity renders your game for the Android platform.

 |Color Space||Choose which color space should be used for rendering: Gamma or Linear.

 See the Linear rendering overview for an explanation of the difference between the two.

-Important: Unity adds the GLES3/GLES3.1/AEP/3.2 requirement to your Android manifest only if GLES2 is not in the list, and the Minimum API Level is set to JellyBean (API level 18) or higher.
-In this case only, your application won’t show up on unsupported devices in Google Play Store.
+Important: Unity adds the GLES3/GLES3.1/AEP/3.2 requirement to your Android manifest only if GLES2 is not in the list and the Minimum API Level is set to JellyBean (API level 18) or higher.
+In this case only, your application does not appear on unsupported devices in the Google Play Store.

 |Multithreaded Rendering||Enable this option to move graphics API calls from Unity’s main thread to a separate worker thread.
 This can help to improve performance in applications that have high CPU usage on the main thread.|

 |Static Batching||Enable this option to use Static batching on your build (enabled by default).|

 |Dynamic Batching||Enable this option to use Dynamic Batching on your build (enabled by default).

 Note: Dynamic batching has no effect when a Scriptable Render Pipeline is active, so this setting is visible only when no Scriptable Render Pipeline asset is set in Graphics Settings.